 Federal estate tax law (but not Connecticut estate tax law) provides for "Portability" of the federal estate tax unified credit.
 This allows a surviving spouse (or his or her estate) to use a deceased spouse's unused estate tax exemption as long as portability has been preserved through a proper estate tax return filing in the estate of the first spouse to die.
 While some surviving spouses might choose to use the Portability provision to shelter his or her estate from federal estate tax, Portability does not exist in Connecticut estate tax law and may result in a higher state estate tax.
 Finally, use of Portability rather than a Credit Shelter Trust may result in estate taxation of appreciation in estate assets.
 Appreciation would not be subject to estate taxation if it occurs within a Credit Shelter Trust.

-The area of federal estate tax has been in flux for the past several years and likely will see more changes in the years to come.
+This area of federal and Connecticut estate tax has been in flux for the past several years and likely will see more changes in the years to come.
 Simple changes by Congress or the Connecticut Legislature can render obsolete even the best estate plans.
 Taxpayers should regularly consult with their estate planning attorney to make sure their estate plan is current and effective.
 Attorney Rubino is an experienced tax attorney who will assist you in making the right elections for federal and Connecticut estate tax purposes.